Louack/mental-calculation-trainer/README.md

 ## Execution

-Launch the app by executing the `main.py` file and select the interface you want to interact with (console or tkinter).
+Clone this repository on your local machine, launch the app by executing the `main.py` file and select the interface you want to interact with (console or tkinter).